Worship

 Eucharistic Adoration

 Holy hours are the Roman Catholic devotional tradition of spending an hour in Eucharistic Adoration in the presence of the Blessed Sacrament.
-A holy hour occurs after Mass on Thursday at Resurrection
+During the renovation, you may spend time with Jesus at Resurrection in the chapel during parish office hours.

 Confession